Use this document to understand how CoreStateful stores runtime state, which state each SDK

 CoreBase exposes an interceptors.event InterceptorManager that lets you transform or inspect

-every event before it is validated and sent.
+and on Node/stateless request send paths.
 An interceptor is a function that receives a

 const interceptorId = sdk.interceptors.event.add(async (event) => {